 - Companies that do not send rebate checks in a manner which identifies the piece of mail as the expected rebate check.

 - Companies offering rebates that require information that is not necessary to process the rebate, including information other than name, address and phone number.

-- Companies that fail to provide telephone numbers or contact information for rebate inquiries so consumers are able check on the status of their rebates.
+- Companies that fail to provide telephone numbers or contact information for rebate inquiries so shoppers are able check on the status of the rebates.

 Knowing what to watch out for and following the proper rebate instructions should help make the redemption process a more positive experience.
-If unresolved problems still arise, don't give up and do take action.
+If unresolved problems still arise, do not give up and do take action.

 One problem with rebates is that most companies hire outside companies to handle the process and issuing of the rebate checks.
 When customers start complaining about not getting their rebate, the finger pointing begins.
 The companies send the customer to the service handling the rebates and in return the services blame the companies for slow payment.
 This generally occurs after several other attempts have been made by the customer to get help.

 You would think that companies would want to avoid disgruntled customers, especially in today's competitive retail environment, but there seems to be an blind eye in the industry to the massive amount of problems that consumers experience with rebates.
 The problem is so bad, that Consumer Reports strongly suggests to shoppers to buy where the price is low at the store and avoid rebates altogether.